Integrates with digital signage to display across multiple screens

-With News Manager you can create professional-looking news articles quickly and easily, and publish them throughout your school system – it’s the ideal way to keep staff, pupils, parents and others with school interests right up-to-date.
+Create professional-looking news articles quickly and easily, and publish them throughout your school system – it’s the ideal way to keep staff, students, parents and others with school interests right up to date.

 The basic wizard just asks for title, categories, summary and description.
 The advanced wizard allows you to upload images and files, add web links and set publication properties.